yangyi-zhu/aisgmicron-parser-demo/design_notes.md

 This document is a deeper companion to `README.md`.
 It explains how the project is structured, why each file exists, how data moves through the system, and what assumptions each parser makes.

+For testing instructions for the demo, please read our [README.md](./README.md).

 ## 1. What this project is trying to do

 At a high level, this project simulates a semiconductor hardware log ingestion workflow: